Mental health: how do I talk to my parents?

 Parents might find it hard not to show they are upset – but they care about you and if you are not well, they might fee sad for you.
 They might wonder if it was caused by something they did wrong.
 Some parents have very high expectations of their children.
 Tell them you fear they will be disappointed, but that you need help.
 It is something that can be talked through.

-“My parents will be angry or won’t take me seriously.”
+“My parents might be annoyed or not take me seriously.”

 Some young people fear that parents will just dismiss what they feel and not take them seriously.
 Often people have little knowledge about mental disorders and do not believe it is serious and warrants treatment.
 Some parents blame children for using up all medical aid benefits and then cancel appointments with mental health therapists or prescription medication.
 It might help in such cases to write a letter to your parents in which you tell them you fear they will be angry or dismissive.
 Explain you will benefit from their support.
 The reason behind parents that get angry or dismiss what you say, is often fear of not knowing how to react or lack of knowledge.
 If this doesn’t help or work out, you might have to turn to other adults in your life for help or mental health resources.